 You can find all five ingredients at your local grocery store or I linked to them below the recipe in Amazon.

-Once you have the chai swirl mixed together for these white chocolate chai spiced blondies you can finish making the base of the blondies and get them in the oven.
+Once you have the chai swirl mixed together for these chai spice white chocolate blondies you can finish making the base of the blondies and get them in the oven.

 I love the way they come together because you can make the majority of it in the sauce pan you used to melt the butter and white chocolate.
 Just the sugar, eggs vanilla etc. and then the dry ingredients and you’re done!
 Super simple!

 The trickiest part of this recipe for me was layering the blondie batter and the chai spice.
 The batter is extra thick and doesn’t spread easy so you have to be careful!
 The bottom part of the white chocolate blondies are easy.
 Just spread half into the prepared baking pan then spread the thick chai swirl mixture on top.

 The second part of the batter can be tricky because you don’t want to mess up the chai and get it all over the batter.

 Pro tip: use a rubber spatula and spray it with non stick cooking spray to spread the top layer over the chai spice.
 This way the batter won’t stick to the spatula and you can easily push the batter to the edges of the pan.

 It’s okay if the batter doesn’t go all the way to the edges or there are a few wholes in the batter where you can see the chai spice.
 The white chocolate blondies batter will spread in oven and fill the gaps.